THuzeyfe/Airbnb-Seattle-Data-Exploration/README.md

 ## Summary of Results
 A blog post is written to share analysis results.
 Available here: https://medium.com/@taha.huzeyfe/baby-steps-in-data-science-a-discovery-to-airbnb-seattle-data-367463f9051f
 ## Licences and Acknowledgements
 Thanks to Udacity for Data Science course project.
+Furthermore, thanks to providers of this open to data to give the opportunity explore new areas.

 Please warn me about my mistakes or do not hesitate to give inspiring ideas.